 - documents relied on by the IME physician in conducting the examination (e.g. ancillary medical information, video surveillance, or transcripts of evidence given in the course of legal proceedings)

-- notes taken by the physician during the examination of the individual
+- notes taken by the physician during the examination

 - the working notes of the physician